eduuh/eduuh-tech-blog/data/blog/dotnet/postdeleteupdate.md

 ### Add Data Annotation

-we are going to add Data Annotation to the **CreateItemDto** to tell dotnet core, to ensure that all the fields are required.
+we are going to add Data Annotation to the **CreateItemDto** to tell .Net core, to ensure that all the fields are required.

 This is how the Dto will look like.